Sussex county cricket team (pre-1839): Richmond and Gage

 Matches involving the two leading Sussex patrons Charles Lennox, 2nd Duke of Richmond, and Sir William Gage were first recorded in 1725.
 The first teams that were nominally representative of Sussex as a county seem to have been assembled in the 1728 season to play against Edwin Stead's Kent.
 Three matches are known to have been played and all were won by Kent.
 A contemporary report says after the third match that it was "the third time this summer that the Kent men have been too expert for those of Sussex".
 In the 1729 season, a team led by Gage is believed to have achieved the sport's earliest known innings victory in a match against Kent.
-Gage's team was called "Surrey, Sussex & Hampshire" in one account, however, and so was not a Sussex team per se.
-In the context of the time, with cricket mostly confined to the south-eastern counties, the combined team was effectively a Rest of England side assembled to take on Kent, the strongest county.
+Gage's team was called "Surrey, Sussex & Hampshire" in one account, however, and so was not Sussex per se.
+In the context of the time, with cricket mostly confined to the south-eastern counties, the combined team was effectively the Rest of England assembled to take on Kent, the strongest county.